 Why is this important?
 Well, if Google can’t find all the pages to your site, it certainly can’t place them in search results!

-In WiscWeb, we offer a plugin called Google XML Sitemaps for generating simple sitemaps for your site.
-These sitemaps can then be linked to a Google Search Console account so that you may encourage Google to crawl your site more regularly.
+In WordPress, sitemaps are automatically generated for your site.
+The URLs for the sitemaps can then be linked to a Google Search Console account so that you may encourage Google to crawl your site more regularly.